Typha angustifolia

 Typha angustifolia is a perennial herbaceous plant in the genus Typha, native throughout most of Eurasia and locally in northwest Africa; it also occurs widely in North America, where its native status is disputed.
 It is an "obligate wetland" species that is found in fresh water or brackish locations.
-It is known in English as lesser bulrush, and in American as narrowleaf cattail.
+It is known in British English as lesser bulrush, and in North American English as narrowleaf cattail.

 Description

 Typha angustifolia grows 1.5–2 m high (rarely to 3 m) and has slender leaves 3–12 mm broad, obviously slenderer than in the related Typha latifolia; ten or fewer leaves arise from each vegetative shoot.
 The leaves are deciduous, appearing in spring and dying down in the autumn.
 The flowering stem is 1–1.5 m tall, distinctly shorter than the leaves and hidden among them, unlike Typha latifolia where the flowering stem is as tall as or taller than the leaves.
 The flowers form in a dense cluster at the top of the main stem; they are divided into a female portion below, and a tassel of male flowers above; the female and male parts are separated by a gap of 3–8 cm (rarely to 12 cm) of bare stem, which distinguishes the species readily from Typha latifolia where there is no gap between the female and male flowers.
 Flowering is in June to July; after this, the male portion falls off, leaving the female portion to form a rusty-brown fruit head 13–25 mm diameter, maturing into the familiar sausage-shaped spike.
 The gap between the female and male flowers remains visible as a smooth part at the base of the spike that held the male flowers.
 The seed heads persist through the winter, and then gradually break up in spring to release the tiny seeds embedded in hairs which assist with wind dispersal.
 The plants have sturdy, rhizomatous roots that can extend 70 cm and are typically 2–4 cm diameter.